kiranvasudev/linde_hackathon/README.md

 * constructing and training a model for each group of tanks
 * Predicting using the trained models

+## Preprocessing

+* Adding a new feature called Sensor status that gives information whether the sensor is down or not.
+* Deals with random 0s in the timestamp
+* Dealing with sharp changes in the tank level readings
+* Visualization

 ## Classification of tanks (final_deli_freq_calc.ipynb)

 * Having a model for every tank is too costly in all means like memory and computation